gitclass-demo/project1-web/README.md

 # project1-web
-this is my first html,css and javascript project
+this is my first html,css and javascript project.